 For the Topping

-- Mix the cinnamon and monk fruit granulated sugar.
+- Mix together the cinnamon and granulated monk fruit.
 Set aside for later.

 - Preheat your oven to 350℉.